Category Archives: 1-2026 Prep

 Please ensure that you have read the booking information, terms and conditions before you attend any walks.

-Please note that, although we make no charge for our walks, we do ask for voluntary donations (card preferred, but cash accepted).
+Please note that although we now charge for our walks, we do still ask for voluntary donations (card preferred, but cash accepted). to help keep our ticket prices as low as possible.
 More details on our funding page.

 Back to the top